vkuhlmann/highlight-latex/README.md

 \def\defaultgobble{0}
 ```

-Each line can be set independent of eachother, and each shows its default value.
+Each line can be set independent of each other, and each shows its default
+value.

 There are package options you can use as well:

-* **frame** (default `lines`): specify the frame you want around code.
+* **frame** (default: `lines`): specify the frame you want around code.
 My
   favorites are `lines` and `none`.
 Check the
   [listings package documentation](https://www.ctan.org/pkg/listings) for all
   possibilities.